nicklockwood/FastCoding/README.md

     + (NSArray *)fastCodingKeys;

 This method returns a list of property names that should be encoded/decoded for an object.
-The default implementation automatically detects all of the non-virtual (i.e. ivar-backed) @properties (including private and read-only properties) of the object and returns them, so in most cases it is not necessary to override this method.
+The default implementation automatically detects all of the non-virtual (i.e. ivar-backed) @properties (including private and read-only properties) of the object and returns them, so in most cases it is not necessary to override this method. **NOTE:** if you override fastCodingKeys, you should only include keys for the current class, not properties that are inherited from the superclass(es).

     - (id)awakeAfterFastCoding;